Techshailesh/Python/Basics/Working-with -python-strings.md

 1.String Literals
 -------------------------------------------

+what does STRING LITERALs mean ???
+A string literal can be created by writing a text(a group of Characters ) surrounded by a single(”), double(“”), or triple quotes.
+By using triple quotes we can write multi-line strings or display them in the desired way.

 we can create a string literal using single or double-quotes.
 Why do we have two options?
 This flexibility helps us to create strings that contain a single quote or double quote within the string literal.